Lupita Nyong'o: In the media

 In December 2017, Nyong'o landed her fourth Vogue cover in a row for the January 2018 issue, making her the first black actress to do so.
 She was also included in Tim Walker's 2018 Alice's Adventures in Wonderland – themed Pirelli Calendar as character The Dormouse.

-In June 2018, The Hollywood Chamber of Commerce announced Nyong'o will be among the honourees to receive a star on the Hollywood Walk of Fame in the film category.
+In June 2018, the Hollywood Chamber of Commerce announced that Nyong'o would be among the honourees to receive a star on the Hollywood Walk of Fame in the film category.
 The following month, Nyong'o starred with fellow actress Saoirse Ronan for a Calvin Klein campaign for their new fragrance entitled "Calvin Klein Women".
 The campaign features both striking, minimalist portraits of the award-winning actresses alongside women they have personally been inspired by, where Nyong'o named Eartha Kitt and Katharine Hepburn as her inspirations.
 In October 2018, Nyong'o became a two-time honouree, alongside her Black Panther co-stars Danai Gurira and Angela Bassett for Elle magazine's "Women in Hollywood" issue.
 Nyong'o appeared on the cover of Vogue España's November 2018 edition.
 Nyong'o is a 2019 Hollywood Walk of Fame honouree.

 Nyong'o appeared on the cover of Vanity Fair's October 2019 issue.
 In November, she made her music debut with her single "Sulwe's Song", which she wrote for her book Sulwe.
 She was also featured on singer Ciara's song "Melanin" under the moniker, "Troublemaker" along with La La Anthony, City Girls, and Ester Dean.
 "Melanin" was nominated for the Her Award at the 2020 BET Awards.
 Nyong'o was cited as one of 2019's Top 100 most influential Africans by New African magazine.

-Nyong'o made her first appearance on British Vogue's February '20 cover.
+Nyong'o made her first appearance on British Vogue's February 2020 cover.
 In March 2020, she appeared on Africa's "50 Most Powerful Women" list by Forbes.